The Atiyah class of generalized holomorphic vector bundles: Atiyah classes

-\begin{Ex} Let $E$ be a generalized holomorphic vector bundle over a holomorphic Poisson manifold $(M,\pi)$.
-The Atiyah class vanishes if and only if there exists a holomorphic connection on $E$ such that $D_{X}=0$ for any Hamiltonian vector field $X$ on $M$.
+In our case, it is not hard to observe that $\mathcal{E}$ is the space of local generalized holomorphic sections of $E$ and and $\mathcal{P}$ is the space of generalized holomorphic vector fields and sections of $\rho(L_-)$ on $M$.
+By Lemma \ref{perserve}, we obtain the result. \end{proof} \begin{Ex} Let $E$ be a generalized holomorphic vector bundle over a holomorphic Poisson manifold $(M,\pi)$.
+The Atiyah class vanishes if and only if there exists a holomorphic connection $D$ on $E$ such that $D_{X}=0$ for any Hamiltonian vector field $X$ on $M$.
 In other words, the connection $1$-form takes values in the kernel of $\pi$.

 This is different from the notion of the twisted Atiyah class of a holomorphic vector bundle $E$ on a holomorphic Poisson manifold $M$ introduced in \cite{CLX}, which vanishes if and only if there is a holomorphic $(T^*M)^{1,0}$-connection on $E$.
 Here $(T^*M)^{1,0}$ is the Lie algebroid associated with the holomorphic Poisson structure on $M$. \end{Ex}